Erotica (album): Background

-On April 21, 1992, it was reported that Madonna had teamed up with Time Warner Inc. to form Maverick, a multi-media entertainment company.
-Maverick consisted of a record company, a film production company, and associated music publishing, television broadcasting, book publishing and merchandising divisions.
-The deal paid the singer an advance of $60 million, and gave her 20% royalties from the music proceedings, one of the highest rates in the industry, equaled at that time only by Michael Jackson's royalty rate established a year earlier with Sony.
-Madonna described Maverick as "the perfect marriage of art and commerce", further adding that she envisioned it as an "artistic think tank", and likened it to a cross between the German arts institute Bauhaus, and Andy Warhol's The Factory; "it started as a desire to have more control.
+On April 21, 1992, it was reported that Madonna had teamed up with Time Warner Inc. to form Maverick, a multimedia entertainment company.
+Maverick consisted of a record company, a film production company, and associated music publishing, television broadcasting, book publishing, and merchandising divisions.
+The deal paid the singer an advance of $60 million and gave her 20% royalties from the music proceeds, one of the highest rates in the industry, equaled at that time only by Michael Jackson's royalty rate established a year earlier with Sony.
+Madonna described Maverick as "the perfect marriage of art and commerce", further adding that she envisioned it as an "artistic think tank", and likened it to a cross between the German arts institute Bauhaus and Andy Warhol's The Factory; "it started as a desire to have more control.
 There's a group of writers, photographers, directors and editors that I've met along the way in my career who I want to take with me everywhere I go.
 I want to incorporate them into my little factory of ideas", she explained.
-The first two projects from the venture were Madonna's fifth studio album, and a coffee table book depicting her "erotic fantasies", titled Sex.
+The first two projects from the venture were Madonna's fifth studio album and a coffee table book depicting her "erotic fantasies", titled Sex.

-Madonna described the album as "soulful, with a jazzy undertone and lot of beatnik-style poetry in it".
-Titled Erotica, the record saw the singer reunited with producer Shep Pettibone, with whom she had previously collaborated on "Vogue", and "Rescue Me" from The Immaculate Collection (1990).
+Madonna described the album as "soulful, with a jazzy undertone and a lot of beatnik-style poetry in it".
+Titled Erotica, the record saw the singer reunited with producer Shep Pettibone, with whom she had previously collaborated on "Vogue" and "Rescue Me" from The Immaculate Collection (1990).
 Alongside Pettibone, Madonna enlisted help from producer André Betts, who previously co-produced "Justify My Love" from The Immaculate Collection.
-She was interested to work with Pettibone and Betts due to their ability to remain plugged into the dance underground; "they come from opposite ends of the spectrum in terms of their music style and approach to music, but they're both connected to the street and they're still young and hungry".
+She was interested in working with Pettibone and Betts because of their ability to remain plugged into the dance underground; "they come from opposite ends of the spectrum in terms of their music style and approach to music, but they're both connected to the street and they're still young and hungry".